conventional-commits/conventionalcommits.org/content/v1.0.0/index.md

 * [Conventional Commits Next Version](https://gitlab.com/DeveloperC/conventional_commits_next_version): A tooling/language agnostic utility to calculate the next Semantic Versioning based upon the _Conventional Commits_ Git commit messages since the last version.
 * [change](https://github.com/adamtabrams/change): A tool for generating and updating a changelog using Conventional Commits.
 * [Turbogit](https://b4nst.github.io/turbogit) A command line tool to help you follow _Conventional Commits_ flow.
+* [enforce-githooks](https://github.com/Sulaiman-SM/enforce-githooks): The Easiest to use customizable program that helps you make a better git experience, it standardized your team git commits through the known conventions and adds emojies to your commit out of the box.

 ## Projects Using Conventional Commits